Demographics of North Carolina: Native-American population

+Ancestries

+In 2020, the state's foreign born population was 8.3%.

 Languages

-As of 2010, 89.66% (7,750,904) of North Carolina residents age 5 and older spoke English at home as a primary language, while 6.93% (598,756) spoke Spanish, 0.32% (27,310) French, 0.27% (23,204) German, and Chinese (which includes Mandarin) was spoken as a main language by 0.27% (23,072) of the population over the age of five.
-In total, 10.34% (893,735) of North Carolina's population age 5 and older spoke a mother language other than English.
+As of 2010, 89.66% (7,750,904) of North Carolina residents age 5 and older spoke English at home as a primary language, while 6.93% (598,756) spoke Spanish, 0.32% (27,310) French, 0.27% (23,204) German, and Chinese (including Mandarin) was spoken as a main language by 0.27% (23,072) of the population over the age of five.
+In total, 10.34% (893,735) of North Carolina's population age 5 and older spoke a first language other than English.

 Religion

 North Carolina, like other Southern states, has traditionally been overwhelmingly Protestant.
 By the late 19th century, the largest Protestant denomination were Southern Baptists.
 In recent times, the rapid influx of northerners and immigrants from Latin America, is steadily increasing the number of Roman Catholics and Jews in the state.
 Baptists still remain the single largest church within the state.

 The growing diversity of religious groups in North Carolina is most visible in the state's larger urban areas, such as Charlotte and Raleigh-Durham.
 It is in these cities and suburbs, that most of the state's new immigrants and residents have settled.
 However, statewide, Southern Baptists remain the dominant Christian church.
 The second-largest Protestant church in North Carolina are Methodists, who are strong in the northern Piedmont, and especially in populous Guilford County.
 There are also substantial numbers of Quakers in Guilford County, and northeastern North Carolina.

 The Presbyterians, historically Scots-Irish, have had a strong presence in Charlotte, the state's largest city, and in Scotland County.

 Jews began arriving in North Carolina in the early to mid-19th century.
-Primarily German Jews, these early merchants established centers in the coastal cities of Wilmington and New Bern.
-It was not until the late 19th to early 20th century, that Eastern European Jews began to arrive in large numbers to Piedmont cities such as Charlotte and Greensboro.
+Primarily German Jews, these early immigrants established centers in the coastal cities of Wilmington and New Bern.
+It was not until the late 19th to early 20th century that Eastern European Jews began to arrive in large numbers to Piedmont cities such as Charlotte and Greensboro.
 Today, most Jewish communities in North Carolina are centered around large Piedmont cities such as Charlotte, Raleigh, Greensboro, and Winston-Salem.
-In recent years, Western North Carolina has also seen an influx of Jews, who have relocated to places such as Asheville and Boone, from Florida and the Northeast United States.
-It is estimated there are approximately 30,000 Jewish residents in North Carolina, which constitute around 0.3% of the state's population.
+In recent years, Western North Carolina has also seen an influx of Jews, who have relocated to places such as Asheville and Boone from Florida and the Northeast United States.
+It is estimated there are approximately 30,000 Jewish residents in North Carolina, who constitute around 0.3% of the state's population.

 The religious affiliations of the people of North Carolina, as of 2001, are shown below: